BRIEFMarch 3, 2026

 Safe and sustainable transport allows for the efficient movement of goods and people, which is crucial for economic activity.
 Improved transport infrastructure can reduce production and distribution costs, increase trade and investment, and enhance connectivity - enabling businesses to access new markets and consumers to benefit from a wider variety of products and services.

 This is particularly important for the small, open economies of the Western Balkans, where trade has played a significant role in driving growth and economic progress.
-The Safe and Sustainable Transport Programme (SSTP), funded by the European Commission and managed by the World Bank, supports safer and more resilient transport in the Western Balkans.
-By enhancing road and rail infrastructure, promoting alternative fuels, and advancing digital solutions, the SSTP helps drive economic growth, regional integration, and a better quality of life.
+The Safe and Sustainable Transport Programme (SSTP), supported by the European Commission through the Western Balkans Investment Framework (WBIF) and managed by the World Bank, supports, promotes safer and more resilient transport in the Western Balkans.
+By enhancing road and rail infrastructure, promoting alternative fuels, and advancing digital solutions, and strengthening cross-border connectivity, the SSTP helps drive economic growth, regional integration, and a better quality of life.

 Ensuring transportation safety and sustainability is a top priority for the World Bank in the Western Balkans.
 Building a modern infrastructure network that enhances travel efficiency and safety not only fuels economic growth and competitiveness but also significantly improves the overall quality of life.
 We are thrilled to work with the European Commission and the Transport Community in this crucial endeavor.